OpenRoberta/openroberta-lab/Docker/_README.md

 * `host:8080` and
 * the web server map that to the offical addresses `lab.open-roberta.org.443` and `lab.open-roberta.org.80`

 The nginx configuration examples are in the directory `z-nginx`.
-The configuration directory on the host machine is usually `/etc/nginx/`.
+The configuration directory on the host machine is `/etc/nginx/`.
 In the example file `nginx.conf` see the ssl-, -server and include-section in the example file for the global configuration.
 The example file `lab.open-roberta` contains the open-roberta specific configuration.
 The Apache2 configuration examples are in the directory `z-apache2`.

-Actually the prod machine is running nginx, the test machine is running apache2.
+Actually we are using nginx.
+Apache would do it as well.

 ## Conventions
 All data is stored relative to a base directory `$BASE_DIR` (your choice, we use `/data/openroberta-lab`).
 Abbreviations: